-- A green with white stripe ground wire, a yellow with white stripe power wire, and a CAT-5 cable are accessed by removing the entertainment cabinet roadside inside top panel.
-These wires are fed up through the roof and connect to the solar panel. - The green/white stripe wire is run to the ground buss bar on the 12-volt distribution panel. - The yellow/white stripe wire is coiled beside the four position breaker buss bar located under the curbside rear lounge.
+- \ A green and a yellow wire are located forward of the fan.
+These wires are fed up through the roof and connect to the solar panel. - \ The green wire is run to the ground buss bar on the 12-volt distribution panel. - \ The yellow wire is coiled beside the four position breaker buss bar located under the curbside rear lounge.
 One position is left open to add a Type 2 thermal breaker for the solar panel protection.
-Refer to the panel installation manual for instructions. - The Cat-5 cable for a display panel use on the Airstream solar panel option is coiled behind the rear interior panel of the curbside rear roof locker.
-A hole for the display panel will need to be cut in the roof locker panel.
+Refer to the panel installation manual for instructions.